ming71/toolbox/README.md

 # toolbox
 All kinds of utils for format convertion or something else (described in readme files)</br>
-Used to extract  key information from raw xml and transform  from  the txt to voc.</br>
-Each python file matches some samples.</br>
+Each python file matches some samples inside.</br>
 More details are marked in the python files as annotation.</br>

-## converter</br>
+## converter
-Some convetsion files included here,I'll update it if necessary.</br>
+Some conversion files included here,I'll update it if necessary.</br>
 * **txt2voc**</br>
 The tool inside helps you to conver txt in certain format to voc format.<br>
 Provided txt labels ground truth in form of `NWPU VHR-10` , it's not a hard job to change related code for your owm labels.<br>